“Our Patients Come First.”

 Symptoms such as itchy eyes, sneezing, and thin postnasal drip are likely due to allergies.
 You can be tested for allergies to determine what causes allergies to flare up.
 Finding the culprit help you avoid it.
 Your doctor can also desensitize you to this special agent reducing the need for allergy medications.

-The roof of the nasal cavity is lined with the nose has in its roof a special receptors to odor molecules that we breathe in.
-Loosing sense of smell can be cause by an obstruction of the nose (congestion, infection such as the common cold) or even damage of these receptors by a viral infection or a trauma or surgery or even by an obstruction of the nose by polyps or tumors.
+The roof of the nasal cavity is lined with special receptors to detect odor molecules that we breathe in.
+Losing sense of smell can be caused by an obstruction of the nose (congestion, infection such as the common cold) or even damage of these receptors by a viral infection, trauma, surgery, or even by an obstruction of the nose by polyps or tumors.
 Sometimes strokes can cause you to lose your sense of smell.

 When mucus runs down the back of the throat, it may touch the vocal cords and trigger an involuntary cough response.
 Sinusitis is sometimes incriminated in persistent cough but other problems and lung infections and reflux need to be ruled out first.

-While most of the acute sinus infection or acute sinusitis will cause some king of low grade fever, some will not making fever a very unreliable symptom.
+While most of the acute sinus infections or acute sinusitis will cause some kind of low-grade fever, some will not.

-Your ENT physician at the Maryland Nose and Sinus Center will perform a physical examination that includes nasal endoscopy using a state-of-the-art sinus endoscope that illuminates the depth of the nasal cavities and allows a clear and direct visualization of sinus pathology.
+Your ENT physician at the Maryland ENT will perform a physical examination that includes nasal endoscopy using a state-of-the-art sinus endoscope that illuminates the depth of the nasal cavities and allows a clear and direct visualization of sinus pathology.

 Your doctor may order a computed tomography (CT) scan to confirm the diagnosis.
 It is a radiological technique that uses a series of thin slices of x-ray pictures of the head and sinuses.
-A CAT scan typically takes 5 to 10minutes to complete and in most cases can be done without the injection of an IV dye.
-CAT scan is very useful to diagnose and follow up long standing sinus problems.
-They also help the surgeon planning a safe surgery avoiding critical structures like the brain and the eyes.
+A CAT scan typically takes 10 minutes to complete and in most cases can be done without the injection of an IV dye.
+CAT scan is very useful to diagnose and follow up long-standing sinus problems.
+CAT scans also help the surgeon planning a safe surgery avoiding critical structures like the brain and the eyes.